juju4/ansible-pandora/README.md

 https://github.com/jelmer/dulwich/issues/1032
 Normally fixed in upstream dulwich 0.20.46 but still seeing occurrence.
 As workaround, either revert to poetry 1.1.15, either force use of system git.

+* Memory can easily be an issue and result in oom-kill some process.
+Recommend at least 6GB of RAM.

+* If web UI does not react as expected, check browser console for possible Content-Security-Policy mismatch.

 ## License

 BSD 2-clause